For Malaysians, it is simple and easy to get a Touch ‘n Go card. Just imagine how easy we can get an EZ-link card in Singapore.

-When you get a Touch ‘n Go card in this way, you must know:
+When you get a Touch ‘n Go card in this way, you must know the following:

-- Touch ‘n Go card is valid for 10 years (as printed on the card).
+- The touch ‘n Go card is valid for 10 years (as printed on the card).

 - But if the card were not used for more than 365 days, it would be deactivated by Touch ‘n Go Sdn Bhd.
 You cannot use this card (you can only get the refund in their office).